mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 ## Install using the interactive script

 !!! info "Installation Script Overview"
-    The interactive script will set up a database server, the Mathesar webserver, an upgrade server for upgrading using the UI and a reverse proxy.
-If you want to customise the setup process, please look at the [Manual Install section](#manual-install)
+    The interactive script will set up a database server, the Mathesar web server, an upgrade server for upgrading using the UI, and a reverse proxy.
+If you want to customize the setup process, please look at the [Manual Install section](#manual-install)

 1. Paste this command into your terminal to begin installing the latest version of Mathesar: